Overview

-Various American manufacturers including Diamond Match Co. and Universal Match Corp. · Mid-20th Century (Depression era through Post-War)
+Various American manufacturers including Diamond Match Co. and Universal Match Corp.; Various American manufacturers including Diamond Match Co. and Universal Match Corp.

 The valuation framework builds from established auction precedents in specialized phillumeny sales.
 The Potter & Potter 2020 sale of 150 pin-up covers at $360 establishes the baseline for curated thematic collections at approximately $2.40 per premium cover.
 Individual 'grail' pieces—the B&O Time-Saver die-cut ($15-25), Mr. Peanut Feature matches ($15-25), and Bit-O-Honey covers ($12)—demonstrate that standout examples command 10-50x the bulk rate.
 Assuming this 'pocket museum' contains 100-200 pieces with a high concentration of Tier 1-2 examples (Lion Features, Universal die-cuts, Diamond Group I series), the collection would reasonably achieve $200-400 at auction.
 The critical valuation variable is the condition of Lion Feature matches—if the printed sticks remain intact and unstruck, each complete book could realize $20-100 based on subject matter, potentially pushing the total beyond $500.
 The crossover appeal to railroad collectors (for the B&O piece) and advertising memorabilia collectors (for brand mascots) creates competitive bidding scenarios that support the upper estimate range.